 Citrus Avocado Dressing or Dip – This bright, flavorful dip is perfect with veggies, drizzled over salads, tacos, and more!
 (Paleo, Vegan & Whole30 Approved!)

 Recipe, post, and photos updated Feb 2017.
 Originally posted Jul 2017.

 Avocados are my love language.

-This is bright, happy, full of flavor, and simply delicious.
+It’s bright, happy, full of flavor, and simply delicious.
 I love it best as a dip for fresh veggies and turkey or chicken roll ups (turkey wrapped around bell pepper slices, or lettuce, or whatever else makes your heart pitter-pat).
 As a salad dressing, it’s DIVINE on anything with a Tex-Mex or tropical vibe.
-Make a big carnitas salad and add a big dollop on top, serve it with some fresh mango spring rolls, or spicy sweet potato fries, or use it to top Jamaican Jerk chicken.
+Make a big carnitas salad and add a big dollop on top, drizzle it over fish tacos, serve it with some fresh mango spring rolls or spicy sweet potato fries, or use it to top Jamaican Jerk chicken.
 See?
 Versatile!

 - 2 ripe avocados, peeled and pitted

 - 1/4 cup orange juice (I use Simply Orange or fresh-squeezed)